-BITS Screening Programs & FAQ
+Film Screening Programs & FAQ

 FEATURE FILMS

-We play a wide variety of Canadian horror, sci-fi, action and thrillers.
-We need at least a Toronto Premiere to play it at our festival and local cast/crew screenings in the GTA are strongly discouraged.
+We play a wide variety of Canadian horror, sci-fi, action, and thrillers.
+We need at least a Toronto Premiere to play it at our festival, and local cast/crew screenings in the GTA are strongly discouraged.

 Features are programmed by all six programmers.